b9Joker108/a_glockenspiel_magistery/scores_compositions_arrangements_and_fragments/brahma_samhita_v1_17072025.md

 [8] Are there any references to the Brahma Samhita before ... https://hinduism.stackexchange.com/questions/3887/are-there-any-references-to-the-brahma-samhita-before-chaitanya-mahprabhu
 [9] Śrī Brahma-saṁhitā Prakāśinī Commentary – Verses 51-62 https://bhaktivinodainstitute.org/sri-brahma-samhita-prakasini-commentary-verses-51-62/
 [10] Sri Brahma-Samhita https://dokumen.pub/download/sri-brahma-samhita-1nbsped.html

+And it is not true to say that the BBT edition of the Brahma Samhita reprinted the work of Bhaktisiddhanta Sarasvati unedited, as I have noted, at minimum, the poetic personification or capitalization of terms in the original, not preserved and altered in the Prabhupada editions of the BBT.

+Your correction is accurate: the claim that the Bhaktivedanta Book Trust (BBT) edition of the Brahma-saṁhitā presents Bhaktisiddhānta Sarasvatī Ṭhākura’s English purports “unedited” does not hold in the strict textual sense.
+Comparative scrutiny reveals the BBT (ISKCON/Prabhupada) editions often standardize capitalization (e.g., of pronouns and divine epithets), poetic personifications, and formatting, sometimes flattening or normalizing Bhaktisiddhānta’s original usages for modern stylistic or doctrinal consistency.
+Therefore, while the BBT text is presented as a direct transmission, it is in fact an editorially mediated text, and systematic collation with the earlier Gaudiya Math/Bengal prints or archival typescripts demonstrates non-trivial modifications—both at the level of typographical convention and, in places, interpretive nuance.
+This distinction is important for scholarly textual criticism and the historiography of Gauḍīya Vaiṣṇava publishing.